szweibel/javascripting-graduate-student-old/workshop/Javascript.md

 ![Initial Commit](/images/vscode_gitcommit.png)

-In Git, every change you make to a file and submit to the repository is called a __commit__.
-A commit is effectively a snapshot of the file at a certain point in time.
+In Git, every change you make to a file and submit to version control is called a __commit__.
+A commit is effectively a snapshot of a file or files at a certain point in time.
 Every commit also has a __commit message__, which is a short description of what the commit is all about, either for yourself or for others you are collaborating with.
+You should write a brief, descriptive message that encapsulates the changes you have made at that point in time.

 Let's go ahead and make our first commit.
-In VSCode, type "first commit" in the message window and click `Commit`.
+In VSCode, type "First commit" in the message window and click `Commit`.

 You should receive a message that `There are no staged changes to commit`.

 ![No Staged Changes](/images/vscode_nostaged.png)

 This is because we haven't made any changes to any files yet and because we haven't __staged__ any files yet.
-Before making a commit, you need to add the files to the staging environment.
+Before making a commit, you need to add the files to the "staging environment".
 Staged files are those that are ready to be committed.
 This will make more sense later as we continue to work with Git.

 For now, go ahead and click `Yes` to the prompt.